Fostering Service Statement of Purpose

 - post-approval training for foster carers

-- allowances or financial support
+- weekly allowances or financial support

 - independent annual foster care reviews